sensedeep/dynamodb-onetable/README.md

 #### Error Handling

-API errors will throw an instance of the `OneError` class.
+API errors will throw an instance of the `OneTableError` class.
 This instance has the following properties:

 * message &mdash; Text error message.
+* name &mdash; Error class name.
 * code &mdash; Set to a string error code indicating the class of error.
 * context &mdash; Map of additional context information.
+* stack &mdash; Stack backtrace information.

 #### Using `postFormat` to customize the final API request